 Of the 12 components selected, we performed an audit of the complete financial information of 7 components ("full scope components") which were selected based on their size or risk characteristics.
 For the remaining 5 components ("specific scope components"), we performed audit procedures on specific accounts within that component that we considered had the potential for the greatest impact on the significant accounts in the financial statements either because of the size of these accounts or their risk profile.

-The table below illustrates the coverage obtained from the work performed by our audit teams.
+The table below illustrates the coverage obtained from the work performed by our audit teams The table below mustrates the coverage obtained norm the work performed by our addit teams.